Small children having lunch

 Community-Informed Practice for Health & Well-being

-You'll also learn advanced clinical practice in a variety of community settings that are defined by geography, membership or experience.
-Some of the community settings you'll study will include Indigenous, refugee, LGBTQ2+, disability and racialized communities, as well as post-disaster, and occupational and workplace communities.
+Coursework emphasizes conceptual and clinical skills to prevent illness and promote health and well-being.
+The courses emphasize micro, mezzo and macro-level interventions that are informed by feminist, critical, structural and postcolonial theories.
+You'll learn advanced clinical practice skills in a variety of community settings that are defined by geography, membership or experience.
+Some community settings you'll study could include Indigenous, refugee, LGBTQ2+, disability and racialized communities, as well as post-disaster, and occupational and workplace communities.

 Dr. Rick Enns, PhD